-Mr. Speaker, March 11 is Canadian Women's Physician Day and a chance to give much-deserved recognition to the contributions of women in the field of medicine.
+Mr. Speaker, March 11 is Canadian Women's Physician Day and a chance to

 (interpretation ends) Here in Nunavut, women physicians comprise a significant proportion of our doctors and specialists.
 In total, Health has 106 physician contracts of which 51, or 48 percent, are held by women.